Growing & Developing

 If you are approached by a group with a project plan, help that group understand the long term costs for any project.
 Be constructive but clear - in the end this will help your community groups get involved!

-Organize a park planning committee to help manage requests and proposals as your community and resident needs change.
+Organize a park planning committee to help manage requests and proposals as your community and residents needs change.

 Battleford River Valley Pathway Gazebo, North Battleford